NguyenKhanh1807/realtime-pipeline-kafka-pinot/website/ARCHITECTURE.md

 ### Font Family

-The project uses Literata as the primary font family.
-It's automatically loaded and configured as the default font.
+The project uses Arial as the primary font family.
+It's configured as the default font for better readability and universal compatibility.

 ### Font Weights

-Literata is available in the following weights:
+Arial is available in the following weights:

-- Thin: 200 (`font-extralight`)
 - Light: 300 (`font-light`)
 - Regular: 400 (`font-normal`)
 - Medium: 500 (`font-medium`)